MohitNilvarn/MohitNilvarn/README.md

 ## About

-I work at the intersection of applied machine learning and generative AI — building systems that turn unstructured signal into decision-ready intelligence.
-Recent work spans retrieval-augmented generation on open-weight LLMs, unsupervised anomaly detection for high-volume time series, and applied computer vision on satellite and aerial imagery.
+I'm a data scientist working in applied machine learning and generative AI.
+Most of my recent work involves building retrieval augmented generation pipelines on open weight LLMs, unsupervised anomaly detection for high volume sensor data, and computer vision models for satellite and aerial imagery.

-> Most of the interesting problems live where deterministic systems meet uncertainty.
-That's the part I keep coming back to.
+I like problems where the data is messy and the answer isn't a clean yes or no. That's usually where the more useful models come from.

 <br/>